omec-project/upf/docs/INSTALL.md

 ![ubench-pktgen](images/ubench-pktgen.svg)

-1. Configure the mode/cores/memory/devices as per your environment and start UPF

-    ```bash
-    ./scripts/docker_setup.sh
-    ```

-2. Insert rules into relevant PDR and FAR tables

-    ```bash
-    docker exec -ti bess-pfcpiface pfcpiface -config /conf/upf.json -simulate create
-    ```

-3. On the same machine using an extra VF or from a different machine run pktgen instance
+1. On the same machine using an extra VF or from a different machine run pktgen instance

     ```bash
     docker run --name pktgen -td --restart unless-stopped \